Photo Credit: momaps1.org

 (212) 780-9386

-This energetic LES hangout with a Latin edge has been delivering slam poetry, hip-hop, open mikes, jazz jams, author’s readings, comedy and more for two decades now.
-A small cafe up front provides a variety of drinks (alcoholic and non-) and small bites, while the young, urban art-driven crowd cheers on competitors and performers.
-While all of the cafe’s shows are all-ages, during the annual Nuyorican Neophyte Slam, poets under 21 years old can enter to compete for the title of Youth Poet of the Year.
+This energetic LES hangout with a Latin edge has been delivering slam poetry, hip-hop, open mikes, jazz jams, author's readings, comedy and more for two decades now.
+A small cafe up front provides a variety of drinks (alcoholic and otherwise) and small bites, while the young, urban art-driven crowd cheers on competitors and performers.
+See website for more.

 Bowlmor Lanes Times Square